From Tables to Time: Extending TabPFN-v2 to Time Series Forecasting: Experiments

-GIFT-Eval comprises $23$ datasets with diverse characteristics, encompassing over $144,000$ time series and $177$ million data points across seven application domains and ten different sampling frequencies.
+\paragraph{Datasets.} GIFT-Eval comprises $23$ datasets with diverse characteristics, encompassing over $144,000$ time series and $177$ million data points across seven application domains and ten different sampling frequencies.
 It covers both univariate and multivariate forecasting settings, as well as a wide range of prediction horizons, from short- to long-term forecasts.
-Considering all valid combinations of datasets, sampling frequencies, and prediction horizons, GIFT-Eval contains a total of \textbf{97 distinct benchmarking tasks}.
-An overview of the datasets and their corresponding statistics is provided in \ref{append-dataset}.
+Considering all valid combinations of datasets, sampling frequencies, and prediction horizons, GIFT-Eval contains a total of 97 distinct benchmarking tasks.
+An overview of the datasets and their corresponding statistics is provided in Appendix~\ref{sec:append-dataset}.

-\subsection{Baselines}
+\paragraph{Baselines.}

-We evaluate \tabpfnts against a comprehensive set of baselines spanning statistical methods, deep learning models, and foundation models.
-The statistical methods we compare to are Seasonal Naive, AutoETS, AutoARIMA, and AutoTheta \citep{garza2022statsforecast}.
-Furthermore, we compare to the deep learning-based methods DeepAR \citep{salinas2020deepar} and Temporal Fusion Transform (TFT) \citep{lim2021temporal}.
-Among foundation models, we select the second and third place from GIFT-Eval according to WQL rank: Chronos-Bolt-Base \citep{ansari2024chronos} and TimesFM-2.0 \citep{das2024timesfm}.
-Since \tabpfnts is a lightweight model, we also include Chronos-Bolt-Small and Chronos-Bolt-Tiny to allow fair comparison in terms of model size.
-See the size comparison in Table \ref{table-pretrained-baseline-info}.
-Baseline results are sourced from GIFT-Eval, except for Chronos-Bolt-Tiny, which we evaluated following the same protocol.
+We benchmark \tabpfnts against a comprehensive set of baselines spanning statistical methods, deep learning models, and time series foundation models\footnote{All baselines included were publicly available before September 2025, our literature cutoff date.}.
+For classical statistical methods, we include Seasonal Naive, AutoETS, AutoARIMA, and AutoTheta~\citep{garza2022statsforecast}.
+Among deep learning approaches, we evaluate DeepAR~\citep{salinas2020deepar} and Temporal Fusion Transformer (TFT)~\citep{lim2021temporal}.
+For foundation models baselines, we include TiRex~\citep{auer2025tirexzeroshotforecastinglong}, Toto-1.0~\citep{cohen2024tototimeseriesoptimized}, TimesFM-2.0~\citep{das2024timesfm}, Chronos-Bolt~\citep{ansari2024chronos}, and Moirai-2~\citep{woo2024unifiedtraininguniversaltime}.